VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 - [ ] CLI tool for data migration, re-balancing and adding/removing nodes [#103](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/103)

 The discussion happens [here](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/129).
-Feel free to comment any item or add own one.
+Feel free to comment on any item or add you own one.

 ## Contacts